 While you’ve stayed toasty in your warm house this winter, your lawn hasn’t had that comfy choice.
 It’s been out in the cold, perhaps getting damaged.
-Whether your winter was mild or polar vortexted, spring’s approach gives you a chance to see if you need to make lawn repairs.
+Whether your winter was mild or polar vortexted, spring’s approach and the melting of the snow cover gives you a chance to see if you need to make lawn repairs.

 Here are the steps the experts say you should take:

 First, take a deep breath.
 If your lawn has been through winter conditions in your climate before, and if it was healthy going into the winter, chances are it needs just a little TLC.
 It has just gone through a stressful period, but probably it only needs some light rejuvenating care — the gardening equivalent of hot cocoa after a day on the ski slopes.

 People in northern climes generally plant cool-season plants, and they deal every year with winter damage.
 In the South, as you would expect, warm-season grasses dominate and winter damage is mild to nonexistent.
 In the transition zone in between, both types of grasses are planted.
 Transition zone people beware: If you planted a warm-season grass lawn and you had a severe winter, you could have more work on your hands.

 Below are major types of grasses, and their cold tolerances.

 Compare cold tolerance of different grass types

 See related story: “Grass Types: Which One Is Right for Your Lawn?“

 When the snow and ice let up, get out there and have a look.
 A close look.
 You probably think of a lawn as a single entity, but remember that a lawn is composed of thousands of individual blades of grass.
 At the bottom of each grass plant, just above the ground, is the crown of the plant.
 All blades of grass emerge from a crown.

 You are likely to see brown patches, but that’s OK.
 Get down and inspect closely to see if the crown is still whitish in color.
 If it is, that grass plant will recover.